 What do you need help with?

-I offer a free online group specifically designed to meet the needs of narcissism survivors.
+I offer online group coaching specifically designed to meet the needs of narcissism survivors.

 You have the deep will to change something about yourself and are open and willing to do so.

 - take 100% responsibility for yourself

 - Group coaching

 - Changing limiting beliefs

 - short, powerful inner journeys to your inner child

 - once a month about 60 minutes in the evening by zoom